Juippi/ghostsyn/doc/README.rst

 *cutoff*
   Filter cutoff, range 0.0 - 1.0.
 *feedback (resonance)*
   Controls filter resonance.
-Range 0.0 - 1.0, but high values risk making the filter unstable, depending on the cutoff frequency.
-Usually at least up to 0.8 should be usable.
+Useful range is from 0.0 to ~2.8 or so, depending on the input signal and filter cutoff.
+There's a small tweak on the filter feedback path to protect against instability, but wrong parameters can still produce loud and unpleasant tones.
+Use with care.

 Envelope
 ^^^^^^^^